-Apple's stock surge takes Dow beyond 22,000
+US STOCKS-Apple's stock surge takes Dow beyond 22,000

 4 Min Read

-Apple (AAPL.O) jumped 6.02 percent to a record high, after the world's largest publicly listed company reported strong results and iPhone sales, and signaled its upcoming 10th-anniversary phone is on schedule.
+Apple jumped 6.02 percent to a record high, after the world's largest publicly listed company reported strong results and iPhone sales, and signaled its upcoming 10th-anniversary phone is on schedule.
 The stock is up about 30 percent this year.

-The S&P 500 information technology index .SPLRCT is up 22 percent year to date, leading other sectors, as investors look for growth in an otherwise low-growth environment.
+The S&P 500 information technology index is up 22 percent year to date, leading other sectors, as investors look for growth in an otherwise low-growth environment.
 It was the only S&P gainer with a 1 percent rise.

 The Dow has risen 11 percent in 2017, even as Wall Street is losing confidence that President Donald Trump and a Republican-controlled Congress would be able to cut taxes and increase infrastructure spending this year.

-The Dow hit the 20,000 mark in late January and crossed the 21,000 mark in just over a month on March 1, helped by a rise in banks Goldman Sachs (GS.N) and JPMorgan (JPM.N).
+The Dow hit the 20,000 mark in late January and crossed the 21,000 mark in just over a month on March 1, helped by a rise in banks Goldman Sachs and JPMorgan.

 "Investors are completely immune to all the drama which is taking place in Washington because if you look at the performance of the Dow, it appears everything is hunky-dory," said Naeem Aslam, chief market analyst at Think Markets UK.